Amazon urged not to sell facial recognition tool to police - Red Deer Advocate

 “It’s about recognizing people, it’s about tracking people, and then it’s about doing this in real time, so that the law enforcement officers … can be then alerted in real time to events that are happening,” he said.

-The Orlando Police Department declined to make anyone available for an interview about the program but said in an email that it “is not using the technology in an investigative capacity or in any public spaces at this time.”
+The Orlando Police Department said in an email that it “is not using the technology in an investigative capacity or in any public spaces at this time.”

 The testing has been limited to eight city-owned cameras and a handful of officers who volunteered to have their images used to see if the technology works, Sgt.
-Eduardo Bernal said in a follow-up email Tuesday.
+Eduardo Bernal wrote in an email Tuesday.

 “As this is a pilot and not being actively used by OPD as a surveillance tool, there is no policy or procedure regarding its use as it is not deployed in that manner,” Bernal wrote.

-The letter to Amazon followed public records requests from ACLU chapters in California, Oregon and Florida.
+The privacy advocates’ letter to Amazon followed public records requests from ACLU chapters in California, Oregon and Florida.
 More than two dozen organizations signed it, including the Electronic Frontier Foundation and Human Rights Watch.

-Clare Garvie, an associate at the Center on Privacy and Technology at Georgetown University Law Center, said part of the problem with real-time face recognition is its potential impact on free-speech rights.

-While police might be able to videotape public demonstrations, face recognition is not merely an extension of photography but a biometric measurement — more akin to police walking through a demonstration and demanding identification from everyone there.